 If Google ranks you highly, your website will appear on the first page of any search that looks for you.
 If you come up first, your chances of getting that client are much better than those on pages two and three.

 When you load content onto your website you should then share it on social media such as Twitter, Facebook and Linkedin.
 You can do this by embedding a Facebook ‘like’ button and Twitter ‘tweet’ button along with a share button for Linkedin or Reddit.
 These should accompany all the content you post.

-This makes sure that your content is then shared on different platforms amplifying its overall reach.
-In this way, inbound marketing allows businesses a unique offering because it costs less than traditional media marketing, attracts people who are looking for you and makes them more likely to sign up or purchase what you’re selling, and gives you plenty of exposure that won’t leave you worrying about whether you’re getting value for the money you’ve spent.
+This encourages sharing of your content on different platforms, amplifying its overall reach.
+In this way, inbound marketing allows businesses a unique offering.
+It costs less than traditional media marketing, attracts people who are looking for you and makes them more likely to sign up or purchase what you’re selling.
+Furthermore, it gives you plenty of exposure that won’t leave you worrying about whether you’re getting value for the money you’ve spent.